With healthcare vote in balance, McCain in 'good spirits' after surgery

 New York state Attorney General Eric Schneiderman intends to sue the federal government if Republican lawmakers pass legislation to overhaul the U.S. healthcare system, his office said on Monday.

-Schneiderman's office said it has identified "multiple constitutional defects" with Republican healthcare bills.

-Writing by John Whitesides; Editing by Mary Milliken and Jonathan Oatis
+Writing by John Whitesides and James Oliphant.
+Additional reporting by Susan Cornwell.; Editing by Mary Milliken and Jonathan Oatis